What Are Your Financial Values?

 Financial values are defined as “what you think or believe about debt, credit, spending, money and investments.”

-Do you know how the root of your financial values affects you?
+Do you know the root of your financial values?

 The drug store included a soda fountain where you could order a flavored soda, ice cream sundaes and buy all kinds of candy from jars.
 On a window sill for the large glass front window of the drug store was a large number of boxes of small plastic toys.

 I first learned about and set my initial root for my financial values because of one of the small plastic toys in a box on the window sill of the drug store when I was 6 years old.
 I became fascinated with a plastic green army half-track vehicle in the box of toys.
 My dad was a solider in World War II so I had an interest in war related toys, which were popular at that time, a time long before video games.